valeeortiz/GithubActionsPractice/README.md

     runs-on: ubuntu-latest
 ```

-### Groups together all the steps that run in the check-bats-version job.
-Each item nested under this section is a separate action or shell script.
+### Each item nested under this section is a separate action or shell script.
 The uses keyword specifies that this step will run v3 of the actions/checkout action.
 This is an action that checks out your repository onto the runner, allowing you to run scripts or other actions against your code .
 You should use the checkout action any time your workflow will run against the repository's code.

 ``` yaml
     steps: